sullivanj161/ceg2410-GHUsername/Self-Hosted.md

 The Subnet block for Grafana was created using the same IP addresses however, these subnets use a /24 CIDR block.
 I created three subnets
--Public 10.0.10.0/24 (typically used for mainly instances that regard using -Private 10.0.20.0/24 (typically used for more internal instances such as -Server 10.0.30.0/24 (used for hosting instances, such as for hosting Grafana)
+-Public 10.0.10.0/24 (typically used for mainly instances that regard using -Private 10.0.20.0/24 (typically used for more internal instances such as

 # Route Table Rules
 When creating the Route Tables for the Grafana instance to function, I added route tables to all of the subnets that were created